AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 // words = ["Hello", "World", null]

-- Array size is FIXED once created - you cannot add or remove elements
+- Size is FIXED once created — you cannot add or remove elements

 - Use

-arr.length(no parentheses) to get size - Indices go from
+arr.length(no parentheses) for size - Indices go from

 0tolength - 1 - Object arrays initialize to